 · Ensuring that the child is making progress academically against national/ age expected levels (or equivalents) and that the gap is narrowing between them and their peers.

 · By reviewing children’s targets in PPs and ensuring that they are being met at Pupil Progress Meetings (PPMs) termly.
-These are held with the Deputy and Assistant Heads who feed back to the Head teacher and SENCO.
+These are held with the Deputy Head who feeds back to the Head teacher and SENCO.

 · Through verbal feedback from the child, the parent and teacher to build a wider picture.